tvanslyke/PySortedSet/README.md

 * `SortedSet` is usually lighter on memory usage than `set`.
 Sparse hash tables, by definition, over-allocate memory.  `SortedSet` behaves exactly like a `list` object of the same length.

-Overall, `SortedSet` is a (almost certainly - I haven't *actually* measured) slower, but more flexible alternative to Python's built-in `set`.
+Overall, `SortedSet` is a (almost certainly - I haven't *actually* measured) slower but more flexible alternative to Python's built-in `set`.
 If it helps you write better code, awesome!

 # Demo
 The following example shows some of the functionality:
 ```
+from SortedSet import SortedSet as Set
 # you can create a sorted set just like a normal 'set()' object
 my_set = Set([1,2,3])
 print my_set